-A. Universal and correct wearing of masks
+A. Universal and correct wearing of masks: The district required all students and staff to wear masks on school grounds, except for excessive heat days, for the first half of the 2021/22 school year.

-Face coverings for students are currently required at all times when in the school building.
-However, at teacher discretion, students will be given "mask breaks" when social distancing is possible.
-It is also necessary to acknowledge that enforcing the use of face coverings might be impractical for young children or individuals with disabilities.
 Accommodations for students who are unable to wear a face covering are addressed according to that student's need and in accordance with all applicable laws and regulations.
 Exceptions to requirements for face coverings include when doing so would inhibit the person's health, the individual is in extreme heat outdoors, the individual is in water, the student's documented medical condition or disability as reflected in an IEP precludes the use of face covering, or the student is under the age of two and could risk suffocation.
-Face coverings are always required for visitors and staff in the building unless they are two years of age.
+Face coverings are required for visitors and staff in the building unless they are two years of age as per the Governor and CDC guidelines.

-B. Physical distancing (e.g., including use of cohorts/podding)
+B. Physical distancing (e.g., including use of cohorts/podding): Physical distancing measures were put in place during the 2020-21 school year, including: hybrid cohort sections, desk separation, and maps/routes in schools to minimize large crowds.
+For the 2021-22 school year, the district assessed the current state of health with regard to COVID-19 and followed the current guidance from the Governor and related state agencies.
+The district was prepared to enact a variety of mitigation protocols based on our experiences from this school year.
 All instructional and non-instructional rooms in school and district facilities complies with recommended social distancing standards to the maximum extent practicable.
-When a classroom or non-instructional room was not able to maintain this physical distance, additional modifications were implemented when possible, including having physical barriers between desks, turning desks to face the same direction (rather than facing each other), and/or having students sit on only one side of a table, spaced apart appropriately.
+When a classroom or noninstructional room was not able to maintain this physical distance, additional modifications were implemented when possible, including having physical barriers between desks, turning desks to face the same direction (rather than facing each other), and/or having students sit on only one side of a table, spaced apart appropriately.
 Schools in the district provided physical markings (i.e., tape on floors/sidewalks, signs on walls) to help ensure that staff and students remain socially distanced in lines and at other times.
 Hall monitors were stationed near restrooms to enforce social distancing in the bathroom and in the hallway.
 The district's plan adhered to all applicable social distancing requirements and hygiene protocols during any extra-curricular activities.
+For the 2024-2025 school year, we do not anticipate establishing physical distancing protocols unless otherwise directed by the Governor.
+Based on the previous school year, unless otherwise directed by the Governor, we do not anticipate establishing physical distancing physical distancing protocols during the 2024-2025 school year.